Contents

 If you’re familiar with bamboo wood, you can expect acacia wood to be just as tough to work with.

 Acacia wood is also hard to maneuver owing to its weight.
-This is a heavy type of wood, and if you’re going to be cutting and joining pieces of acacia yourself, you’ll need to move the wood a lot, including lifting and turning it over.
+This is a heavy type of wood, and if you’re going to be cutting and joining boards of acacia yourself, you’ll need to move the wood a lot, including lifting and turning it over.

 Irregular Grain/Knots